Best Golf Drivers to Fix a Slice

 Of all the clubs, the driver tends to produce the biggest slice.
 Many golfers tend to avoid using drivers for this reason.
 The reason for this might be the design of the drivers, which makes them prone to hitting a slice than other drivers.

 One main culprit can be the length of the driver.
 The longer the club, the more likely you’re to pull off a bad swing.
-Drivers are also lower lofted, with most ranging from 9-11.
-The lower loft exaggerates the swing leading to a slice.
+Drivers are also lower lofted, with most ranging from 9 to 11 degrees of loft.
+The lower loft exaggerates the swing effects more leading to a bigger slice.

 What Creates a Slice?